 This article is intended for IT administrators with Chrome users on corporate-managed Windows computers.

-Additionally, you can install an Internet Explorer Legacy Browser Support add-on for your users.
+Additionally, install an Internet Explorer Legacy Browser Support add-on for your users.
 Without this package the Extension will not be able to open the alternative browser.
 LBS will open links your users click on in IE that don't depend on legacy software in Chrome.
-When you install this add-on with Internet Explorer (IE), Chrome and IE will switch to the best browser, depending on which website or app is being accessed.
+With this Internet Explorer add-on installed, Chrome and IE will switch to the best browser, depending on which website or app is being accessed.